himanshup/yelpcamp/README.md

-# YelpCamp
+# About
 YelpCamp is a website where users can review or search for campgrounds.
-To review a campground simply sign up.
+To review or create a campground, simply sign up.
 Users can add, edit, remove, and rate campgrounds.
 They can also edit and remove reviews.

 I created this website with Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.